Feed Program

 Q: How do I track hay that’s fed free choice?

-A: Add hay to the horse’s feed program with frequency “Free choice” and add instructions like “Available 24/7 in stall” or “Access to round bale in pasture”.
+A: Add hay to the horse’s feed program, leave the feeding times blank, and put “Free choice” in the Custom schedule field with instructions like “Available 24/7 in stall” or “Access to round bale in pasture”.
+Free-choice items live in the Unscheduled section of the Feed Board — that’s expected, since they aren’t tied to a specific feeding.

 Q: Should I add treats to the feed catalog?